 Often these students are pursuing a Master of Divinity degree, but we have also had students continue their studies in other professional or doctoral programs.
 The success of these graduates and their feedback with regard to their own academic preparedness for graduate studies is a measure of the department’s effectiveness.

-Featured Graduate Profiles:
+Featured Graduate Outcomes:

 Mary Kyner, ’16 – Pursuing a Master of Divinity at Princeton Theological Seminary